craftcms/.github/SECURITY.md

 Craft CMS is a self-hosted PHP web application.
 It is important for developers, administrators, and customers to realize it is not a “shrink-wrapped” solution and that every site is 100% unique and custom-built.
 Because of this, we do not have access to the infrastructure a self-hosted Craft is installed on, or even knowledge of where it is hosted.

-From a security perspective, we are primarily concerned with issues that arise from a fresh Craft installation, not any front-end site implementation, nor custom plugins or modules, unless they reveal a foundational issue that can be addressed in Craft’s native code across all installations.
+From a security perspective, we are primarily concerned with issues that arise from a fresh Craft installation, not any front-end site implementation or custom plugins or modules, unless they reveal a foundational issue that can be addressed in Craft’s native code across all installations.

 ## Patches and Updates